 7Knowledge management platforms

-A knowledge management platform is an enterprise knowledge tool that offers additional features that knowledge bases do not, and can surface knowledge to many internal and external environments.
+A knowledge management platform is an enterprise knowledge management tool that offers additional features that knowledge bases do not, and can surface knowledge to many internal and external environments.

 Unlike knowledge management tools that serve one specific purpose, a knowledge management platform generally includes multiple knowledge-specific features within the platform—like the ability to use decision trees as a content type.
+Common knowledge management platforms include Shelf and others.

 A knowledge management platform is the best source of truth a company can use because knowledge can be integrated and surfaced within a contact center platform, CRM, and many other environments.